Filocava99/Pterodactyl-Docker/README.md

-# ccarney16/pterodactyl-containers
+# Dockerized Pterodactyl environment

-Pterodactyl, a free an open source agnostic game panel...
-In a Container!
+Customized version of the [ccarney16/pterodactyl-containers](https://github.com/ccarney16/pterodactyl-containers) repository for AncientRealms.

 ## Installing

-Refer to the github wiki for the quick overview and detailed setup.
+Refer to the [github wiki](https://github.com/ccarney16/pterodactyl-containers/wiki) for the quick overview and detailed setup.

 ## Contributing